Oceania·Australia·Updated May 3, 2026

 What scams target tourists in Adelaide?

-The most frequently reported tourist scams in Adelaide are Adelaide Fringe and Festival Accommodation Gouging, Fake or Overpriced Barossa Valley Wine Tour Packages, Rideshare Impersonation at Adelaide Airport, with 1 classified as high severity.
+The most frequently reported tourist scams in Adelaide are Adelaide Fringe and Festival Accommodation Gouging, Fake or Overpriced Barossa Valley Wine Tour Packages, Working Holiday Visa Job Offer Scams.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Nadi and Melbourne.
+Similar patterns are also documented in Nadi and Sydney.

 Are taxis safe in Adelaide?